- Why study at MITT

 MITT is diverse.

-We welcome students from over 40 countries around the world and our campus community actively celebrates the cultural diversity of our student body.
+We welcome students from many countries around the world and our campus community actively celebrates the cultural diversity of our student body.

 MITT is student focused.